-This week marked the start of zero waste week - whoop whoop!
+This week marks the start of Plastic-Free July - whoop whoop!
 We don't need to tell you that single-use plastic is a major problem for the future of the planet.

 Here's the thing though: the plastic problem is ultimately not one we can recycle our way out of - we need to reduce our consumption of it too.
 We need change!

 So now the bad news is out of the way...we've put together a nifty set of tips to help reduce your single-use packaging materials.
 It might seem daunting, but remember - every little helps!

 We'd love to make this a super-comprehensive list to help guide our journey to a minimal plastic lifestyle - slide your suggestions into the comments at the bottom of this page and we'll add them to the list!

 Find your local bulk store and stock up on pantry staples such as pasta, rice, nut butter, nuts, spices etc. Make sure you bring your own containers!
 A simple (insert your favourite search engine here) search will help you find your nearest store.
 PLUS, they don't stop at just food: most bulk stores have refill stations for things like detergent and fabric softener too.
 Winning.

 Carry re-useables.
 Focus on the essentials: reuseable water bottle, coffee cup, cutlery, straw and canvas bag.
 You can get great little travel sets that roll up and are handbag/backpack-friendly!

 Use cloth wraps for sandwiches or for covering bowls in the fridge.
 Hark after your childhood with a lunchbox or re-useable container for packed lunches or leftovers.

 Stainless steel lunchboxes are a great option!
 Perfect for packed lunches, freezing leftovers, going to the deli, buying fresh produce and getting takeaway - no leaching or nasty plastic taste!
 Thanks for the tip @nousinthewild

 For the oven, buy a silicone baking mat (such as Silpat).